-Information: Dr. Ralph A. and Zora C. Piper, authors of books about folk and square dances and physical education.
+Information: Dr. Ralph A. and Zora C. Piper, authors of books about square and international dance and physical education.

 His first position was as coach of swimming and tennis at Kansas State.
 He then went to the University of Minnesota as Head Gymnastics Coach and Instructor of Physical Education.

 During World War II, Ralph served as Chief of the Army Rehabilitation Programs for all of the Army hospitals.
-It was while serving in this capacity that he had the opportunity to visit and call for early squre dance groups across the United States.
-Following the War, he presented 48 squares of dancers at the Festival of Nations in St. Paul, Minnesota.
+It was while serving in this capacity that he had the opportunity to visit and call for early Square Dance groups across the United States.
+Following the War, he presented forty-eight squares of dancers at the Festival of Nations in St. Paul, Minnesota.